toxygen-project/toxygen_plugins/README.md

 - ToxId - share your Tox ID and copy friend's Tox ID easily.
 - MarqueeStatus - create ticker from your status message.
-- BirthDay - get notifications on your friends' birthdays
+- BirthDay - get notifications on your friends' birthdays.
-- Bot - bot which can communicate with your friends when you are away
+- Bot - bot which can communicate with your friends when you are away.
-- SearchPlugin - select text in message and find it in search engine
+- SearchPlugin - select text in message and find it in search engine.
+- AutoAwayStatusLinux - sets "Away" status when user is inactive (Linux only).
+- AutoAwayStatusWindows - sets "Away" status when user is inactive (Windows only).